SAFEGUARDING POLICY STATEMENT

 It is the duty of each member of DBC and all who are part of the wider church family to prevent the physical, sexual and emotional abuse of children and young people and to report any abuse disclosed, discovered or suspected.
 DBC will fully co-operate with any statutory investigation into any suspected abuse linked with DBC.

-DBC has appointed Douglas Bentley as the Designated Person for Safeguarding to (i) advise the church on any matters related to the safeguarding of children and young people; and (ii) take the appropriate action when abuse is disclosed, discovered or suspected.
+He will advise the church on any matters related to the safeguarding of children and adults at risk and take the appropriate action when abuse is disclosed, discovered or suspected.

 Policy and procedures